FORCES OF NATURE

 - Fill a plastic bucket about a third full with water and knock it over.
 Gravity will cause the water to fall out of the bucket.

 - Now fill the bucket one third with water again, but this time grab the bucket's handle and swing the bucket in a circular motion as fast as you can.
-This time the contents of the bucket will remain inside by the centrifugal force at work.

 WHY IT WORKS [CONCLUSION]